ASCE Program Admissions Criteria and Process

-Students must meet all of the following criteria to be considered for admission into the program.
+Mandatory Criteria – Students must meet all the following criteria to be considered for admission into the ALCD program.

-- Successful academic performance in ASCE, which may be demonstrated by a B average in their courses.
+- Successful academic performance in ASCE, which may be demonstrated by a C average

 - No reports of disruptive behaviors.
 For purposes of this criterion, such reports include, but are not limited to, reports or complaints from case managers, Residence Life, Student Conduct, the Office of Institutional Equity, or Public Safety.

-Students must meet the majority of the following criteria to be considered for admission into the program.
+Students must meet a minimum of 3 or more of the following criteria to be considered for admission into the program.

 - The student must demonstrate self-awareness and the ability to self-advocate.
-Measures in this area may include yearly participation in self-advocacy day, successful completion of groups, and a positive evaluation by academic advisors.
+Measures in this area may include yearly participation in self-advocacy day, service-learning projects, successful completion of groups, and a positive evaluation by academic advisors